-The site is located in the Ballyteigue Bay Bivalve molluscan production area.
 Oysters in Ballyteigue Bay currently have a "B" Classification.

 The site is not located within any Shellfish Growing Waters.
 It is recommended that the implications of licencing sites that are not located within a designated Shellfish Growing Waters Area should be fully considered by DAFM as part of the licence determination process.

-The MI stated the cultivation of shellfish at this site will likely produce faeces and pseudofaeces.
+The cultivation of shellfish at this site will likely produce faces and pseudofaces.
 On the basis of open nature of the culture system and the relatively low density of oysters held in the bags, it is the view of the Marine Institute that organic matter be unlikely to accumulate.
 The impact of this culture method on the majority of community types is considered not significant.